-- While afloat in the water, do not attempt to swim unless it is to reach a nearby craft, fellow survivor or a floating object on which you can lean or climb.
+- 1. While afloat in the water, do not attempt to swim unless it is to reach a nearby craft, fellow survivor or a floating object on which you may lean or climb.
 Unnecessary swimming increases the rate of body heat loss.
-In cold water drownproof methods that require putting your head in the water are not recommended.
 Keep your head out of the water.
 This will greatly lessen heat loss and increase your survival time. - 2.
 Keep a positive attitude about your survival and rescue.
 This will improve your chances of extending your survival time until rescue.
-Your will-to-live does make a difference! - 3.
+Your will to live does make a difference! - 3.
 If there is more than one person in the water, huddling is recommended while waiting to be rescued.
 This action tends to reduce the rate of heat loss and thus increase the survival time. - 4.
 Always wear your PFD.
 It won't help you fight off the effects of hypothermia if you don't have it on when you go into the water.